Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 November 2025 17.28.46 UTC
+- WIB: Sabtu, 22 November 2025 18.20.50 UTC
-- WITA: Sabtu, 22 November 2025 18.28.46 UTC
+- WITA: Sabtu, 22 November 2025 19.20.50 UTC
-- WIT: Sabtu, 22 November 2025 19.28.46 UTC
+- WIT: Sabtu, 22 November 2025 20.20.50 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: technology
+Kategori: success